-I'm sure many of you have wondered these very questions before, and so have our Paddle Experts.
-So, in an effort to answer all of your pickleball-related questions, our team of Experts conducted research and have outlined how the game of pickleball got its amazing name below.
+In an effort to answer all of your pickleball-related questions, our team of Paddle Experts conducted research and answered the question, "How did pickleball get its name?" below.

 It all started with three young neighbors named Joel Pritchard, Bill Bell, and Barney McCallum.
 Little did they know that the Summer of 1965 would be the start of a global phenomenon.
 In Bainbridge Island near Seattle, Washington, the three neighbors made up a game, created rules, and crafted wooden paddles that were slightly larger than ping pong paddles to hit a wiffle ball over a badminton net.
 The three boys now had a fun game, equipment, and rules, but the only struggle for them was to come up with the name.